Mitch-Luedy/Community.VMware/README.md

 * **Event 300 PowerShell Warning Exception** - Provider Health: Attempting to perform the NewDrive operation on the 'VimInventory' provider failed for the drive with root '\'.
 The specified mount name 'vis' is already in use..

 	Multiple monitoring scripts running to collect and monitor using the VMware PowerCLI providers causes this contention.
-This can lead to MonitoringHost.exe crashes and memory leakage. **The next release should address this issue.**
+This can lead to MonitoringHost.exe crashes and memory leakage. **I don't have the time to address this issue**